-With a flat rate or per-project rate you will know exactly how much the project will cost from the beginning.
+With a flat rate you will know exactly how much the total project will cost.
 This is a great option for budgeting large projects and will help avoid surprises due to revisions and/or course correction.
 The illustrator should clearly outline how many revisions are included in the price and the cost for additional revisions, if needed.
 Typically you should expect 2-3 revisions included in the price.
 For smaller jobs, payment is collected upfront and with larger projects 50% down payment is normal, with the balance due on completion.
 Progress billing is an option for larger projects with more complex timelines and deliverables.

 Feedback and revisions are an important part of the design process and allows the client to make adjustments to the sketch or design concept.
 The illustrator should include the number of revisions in a contract, scope of work, and on the tax invoice.
 Defining the number of revisions will help keep the project on-track.

 There is a difference between major and minor revisions.
 Minor revisions are relatively quick and easy, such as changing colour, text, size and position.
 A major revision will require redrawing part or all of the artwork.
 The best time to make changes is during the sketching stage.
 Once the artwork is coloured it is more difficult to make changes.

 The Australian Society of Authors (ASA) publishes information on recommended rates of pay for writers and illustrators in Australia.
 This information helps negotiate and benchmark their work.
 A full page colour book illustration is listed at $688 ex GST.
 This reflects the cost of living in Australia and income tax rates.
 In reality, many Australian illustrators charge less than the published rates due to competition from overseas.